streamingfast/firehose-ethereum/README.md

 as well as driving all the required commands, performing the necessary operation automatically.
 The Bash script runs in dry-mode by default, so you can check first that everything is all right.

-Releases are performed using [goreleaser](https://goreleaser.com/).
+Releases are performed using [goreleaser](https://goreleaser.com/) and specifically [goreleaser-cross](https://github.com/goreleaser/goreleaser-cross).

 ## Docker Bundle Image Building